Scarabaeus1031/NEXAH/nexah/symbolic_lexicon/Riemann_IEEE_Connection.md

 This DKH Extension (Dynamics – Knick/Coupling – Housing) provides the quantization shell for the 3-directional flow and self-folding observed in the Root Cube.

+## Frame of Reference: Schumann Resonance & Biological Stability

+The Schumann resonance at **7.83 Hz** serves as the fundamental **Frame of Reference** of the entire system.
+It anchors the 7-axis and stabilises the resonant hovering drift.

+In the absence of this frequency (as experienced by astronauts in space), the human body loses coherence — exactly as if the Critical Line were no longer holding.
+This suggests that the Critical Line is not only a mathematical feature, but the **physical Aufhaltung** (stabilising axis) that keeps complex systems (mathematical, electrical, and biological) together.

 ## Connection to IEEE Power Systems

 The same geometric framework maps directly onto real 3-phase power grids: